-– Provide a comforting ear when your student calls/emails/texts/IMs you.
+– Provide a comforting ear when your student contacts you.
 Remind your student that college is always an adjustment and it’s normal to miss home, family, and/or high school friends.

-- Suggest that your student talk to others on his/her hall – roommate, hallmates, Resident Adviser (RA).
+– Encourage your student to talk to others on his/her hall – roommate, hallmates, Resident Adviser (RA).
 There are likely other students feeling the same way, and they can bond together.
 It can be especially helpful for your student to talk to his/her RA, as there may be other hallmates experiencing the same thing, and the RA can perhaps help encourage the hallmates to bond together.

 – Send care packages.
 Some of your student’s favorite non-perishable foods from home can be a great comfort.
 Consider sending any regional items that might not be available here in Winston-Salem, as those foods tend to be the ones students miss the most.
-A side benefit of sending a care package full of goodies your student can share creates an opening to invite others into your student’s room to share in the bounty – and make new friend connections at the same time!
+A side benefit of sending a care package full of goodies is that your student can invite others to share in the bounty – and make new friend connections at the same time!

-– Remind your student that when he/she is in the room – and make eye contact/say hello/invite other hallmates into his/her room to talk and hang out.
+– Remind your student to leave the door open if he/she is just hanging out in the room – and make eye contact/say hello/invite other hallmates to talk or hang out.
 That’s part of how you build community on a college campus.
 (Of course, students are urged to keep their doors locked when they are not in the room, when they are asleep, etc.)

-- However, if you are concerned that your student is unusually homesick or depressed, you can suggest he/she talk to the RA or the Counseling Center for additional support.
+However, if you are concerned that your student is unusually homesick or depressed, suggest he/she talk to the RA or the Counseling Center for additional support.

-One early issue that students must adjust to is communal living and being a good neighbor.
-Many students have never shared a room with a sibling, but suddenly find themselves in a residence hall room with a roommate.
-There may be adjustment issues between roommates – over sharing of personal property or clothing, what time the lights should go out, how loud the music is, when is ‘study time’ vs. ‘friends time.’
-Wake Forest’s Guide to Community Living has a list of ‘roommate rights’ that should be respected (see p.
-14).
+There are often adjustment issues between roommates – over sharing of personal property or clothing, what time the lights should go out, how loud the music is, when is ‘study time’ vs. ‘friends time.’

 If your student says there is an issue with his/her roommate, remind your student to talk to the roommate calmly and kindly about any issues of concern.
 It is generally best if the students work out their roommate disputes themselves, without parental involvement.

-Roommates are encouraged to complete a Roommate Agreement the first week of school to outline the do’s and don’ts of their room.
+Roommates were asked to complete a Roommate Agreement the night or two of school to outline the do’s and don’ts of their room.
 That informal contract can be renegotiated at any time – so if there is an issue, the roommates can and should talk about it and reach a new agreement.
 You can refer your student back to the agreement if needed.

 If your student can’t reach agreement with the roommate, the next step is for the student to ask the RA for assistance in mediating the situation.
 If that does not satisfy both roommates, the RA can involve the hall director in the mediation.
 Navigating interpersonal conflict is one of the more difficult lessons students learn outside the classroom.
 It is also one of the most vital experiences your student can have and is integral to his or her long term success in personal and professional relationships.
 Encourage your students to be good neighbors to their roommate and hallmates, and if conflicts arise, to be honest and direct, to give and receive criticism with grace, and to find ways to compromise and reach agreement.

-Again, this is easy to say and hard to do, but is very important: if your student is experiencing a roommate conflict, resist the urge to get involved yourself.
+This is easy to say and hard to do, but is very important: if your student is experiencing a roommate conflict, resist the urge to get involved yourself.
 This is a moment where you will help your student grow and learn the most if you let your student navigate the path himself/herself.
-And note that for any students who want to change roommates, there will be opportunities to explore those options during “Room Thaw” which begins on Tuesday, September 3rd; details will be available from RAs.